 Saunders contacted Dropbox in September 2013 and maintained a dialogue for a year, but when he asked if they could offer the university a scalable product he was told: “‘We don’t have any offering for universities, we can give you Dropbox Business,’ but that was cost prohibitive at our level.”

+It looks like Dropbox has taken most of the criticism of its business offering on board with Dropbox Enterprise and is better aligned with Box from a product standpoint.
 Although Dropbox will always have its evangelists that enjoy using a familiar product, when it comes to purchasing decisions customer relations remain integral.

 Find your next job with computerworld UK jobs